Short-term licence suspension:

 The application for a review process will not stop the suspension.

-The driver may file an appeal with the Registrar of Motor Vehicles any time during the suspension period.
+The driver may file an appeal with the Registrar of Motor Vehicles within 15 days of the start date of roadside suspension.
 An application form, along with the prescribed fees ($64 for a written request only and $100 for an oral hearing), must be submitted.
 The applicant is responsible for providing supporting information or documentation that may be requested by the Registrar.
 Sworn statements, or other evidence the applicant may wish the Registrar to consider, may accompany the application.

 When evidence before the Registrar supports that there should have been no suspension, the Registrar is required to revoke the Order of Suspension or disqualification, re-issue any licence or permit that would have been surrendered and ensure that all fees for the review application be refunded to the applicant.